The 3G switch-off is coming.

 - Then check that 4G/5G data is enabled in your phone settings as well as 4G voice calling/VoLTE.

 - VoLTE roaming capabilities will be important depending on your travel destination.
-Most of our overseas roaming partners are shutting down their 3G networks.
+Most of our overseas roaming partners are also shutting down their 3G networks.
 Learn more about overseas 3G roaming networks.

 - You have an older 4G phone that can use 4G for data but it can only make voice calls on 3G, so you’ll need to upgrade this phone to keep making mobile voice calls including emergency calls.